Skip to main content

 Social platform & review presence

 Live, clickable links on the page.
 Not text mentions of a platform name, not a hashtag.
-So if Facebook hits 78%, that means 78 of every 100 brands have a working Facebook link in their navigation or footer.
+So when a platform's share reads 78% below, that means 78% of the sites we could read carry a working link to it in their navigation or footer.
 It does not mean their Facebook page gets updated, or that anyone follows them, or that they've posted this quarter.
 A live link is the floor.
 What gets done with the channel is a separate question.

 What search engines see on the page